flare-foundation/flare-system-c-chain-indexer/README.md

 Config file can be specified using the command line parameter `--config`, e.g., `./flare-ftso-indexer --config config.toml`.
 The default config file name is `config.toml`.
 Below is the list of configuration parameters for all clients, most are self-explanatory.
+Note that the chain URL needs to allow many simultaneous if the indexer is set index big amount of data.

 ```toml
 [indexer]